WARNING: This book has an age restriction of 18, and is not recommended for sensitive readers.

-My eyes frantically roam over the inside of my bedroom, trying to make out all the different shapes and silhouettes scattered along the walls and window.
-In the distance, somewhere in the house, I can hear my father yelling at my mommy and throwing things around.
+My eyes frantically roam over the inside of my bedroom, trying to make out all the different shapes and silhouettes scattered along the walls.
+In the distance, somewhere in the house, I can hear my father yelling at my mom and throwing things around.

 Tonight, I would rather take my chances with the boogieman, than go up against the wrath of my father.

 I lay in bed for what feels like hours, too afraid to go to sleep and even more afraid of getting up and switching the desk lamp on.
 Every single noise has my ears perking up and my heart beating faster.
-Finally, after a very long time, the whole house has gone quiet.
+The whole house has gone quiet.
 Everyone peacefully in a deep slumber.
 Even the dog outside has stopped barking.

 Suddenly a loud thud resonates from the bed planks directly underneath my head.
 It has my body going stiff and I stop breathing instantly.
 Crippled by fear, I just lay there, my heart hammering against my ribcage.